 LOVE AS MOTIVATION FOR WORK & LIFE

-The last three months – since the world of aviation has been brought to its knees because of the coronavirus pandemic – have given me, like countless others, plenty of time to reflect.
+The last six months – since the world of aviation has been brought to its knees because of the coronavirus pandemic – have given me, like countless others, plenty of time to reflect.

 With regards to work I have come to realise that framing my motivations, to be clear that they are coming from a genuine place of love, is what I need to do.
 Whipping myself into shape doesn’t work in the longer term.
 It’s too hard.

 As I explained to my wife, when I sit down to prepare for work, for a flight or simulator check, whatever it may be, the question I have started asking is, am I preparing from a place of fear or love?
 And, if I am feeling fearful, what is it that I’m really afraid of?
 Why am I doing what I am?
-If it’s because I feel the need to prove something, then I know I’m coming from the wrong place in my heart.
+If it’s because I feel the need to prove something, then I know I’m coming from the wrong place.

 Of course preparing so you don’t fuck up in such a way that the flight ends in catastrophe is one way to think about things.
 Ultimately that’s our goal – Safety absolutely, rightly, comes first.
 However there’s a big difference between preparing or working from a place of all consuming fear, versus love.
 Even if you still feel fearful, if you’re coming from a place of genuine love, that will give you strength to carry on.
 To stare down the eyes of the beast.